mallik3006/ds-spark-aws-emr/README.md

 ### Repository Files

-* `Sparkify.ipynb`: Notebook with EDA, Feature engineering and Modeling using Pyspark on Amazon EMR
+* `Sparkify.ipynb`: Notebook with EDA, Feature engineering, Over-sampling and Modeling using Pyspark on Amazon EMR